Police turn more aggressive against protesters and bystanders, adding to violence and chaos

 One night earlier, TV reporter Kaitlin Rust was reporting live from a protest in Louisville when she was hit by a pepper-ball fired by an armor-clad police officer who appeared to be targeting her repeatedly.

-These actions - and videos showing lines of officers in riot gear in several cities - seemed to defy the crowd-control tactics recommended by policing groups, which say police should avoid using armor-clad officers unless absolutely necessary.
+Videos showing lines of officers in riot gear in several cities seemed to defy the crowd-control tactics recommended by policing groups, which say police should avoid using armor-clad officers unless absolutely necessary.

 Instead, police groups have recommended sending out officers in their regular uniforms, at least at first.